wmandai/workice-docs/docs/source/contracts.rst

 - **Contract Title**: - The Contract Title
 - **Client**: - Client associated with the contract
+- **Contract Template**: - The contract template to be used e.g Web Design
 - **Start Date**: - Contract start date
 - **End Date**: - Contract end date
 - **Fixed Rate**: - Select **Yes** to set a fixed rate for the contract